-The students put down a lot of time, and they are very invested in the project.
+The students put in a lot of hours, and they are very invested in the project.

 Linn Persson agrees:

 The Bridgestone World Solar Challenge is the world’s biggest solar-powered car race.
 It started in 1987 and takes place every other year.
-In the competition, teams of students from universities all over the world are going to drive 3022 kilometers from the north to the south of Australia – from Darwin to Adelaide.
+In the competition, teams of students from universities all over the world are driving 3,022 kilometers from the north to the south of Australia – from Darwin to Adelaide.